Otswag/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script changes the working directory
+Script changes the working directory to the user home directory